 Ready to buy?
 Please use our affiliate links to Sweetwater, Reverb.com, Amazon, and the other independent stores – that’s what’s allowing us to keep this site alive at no cost to you!

-Best Tape Delay Pedals and Echos: a Shopping Guide
+Best Tape Delay Pedals and Echos: Our Categories

 The Beloved, Flawed Sound of “Warmth”